secretstartups/handbook/people-group/learning-and-development/work-with-us/index.html.md

 ### Create a new course

-Anyone team at GitLab is encoruaged to build new courses.
+Anyone team at GitLab is encouraged to build new courses.
 Some scenarios where you might want to build a pathway include:

 1. Create career development path for your team.
 1. Build a training for internal and/or external audiences on your role.